vuetifyjs/nuxt-module/docs/guide/advanced/runtime-hooks.md

 :::

-If you need the Vuetify instance after creating it, you can use the `vuetify:ready` hook in your Nuxt Plugin:
+If you need to access the Vuetify instance after it has been created, you can use the `vuetify:ready` hook in your Nuxt Plugin:
 ::: code-group

 ```ts [plugins/vuetify.ts]